redhat-best-practices-for-k8s/test-network-function/DEVELOPING.md

 ## General Test Writing Guidelines

 In general, tests should adhere to the following principles:
-* Tests should be platform independent when possible.
+* Tests should be platform independent when possible, and platform-aware when not.
 * Tests must be runnable in a variety of contexts (i.e., `oc`, `ssh`, and `shell`).
 Internally, we have developed a variety of `interactive.Context` implementations for each of these.
 In general, so long as your command does not depend on specific prompts, the framework handles the context transparently.